Crispy Chicken Fingers are not just for kids. I use Panko style gluten free bread crumbs (Japan’s secret ingredient for crunch.) The taste is awesome.

 Good question.
 Patting the chicken dry before you begin is important because your flour cannot stick to damp chicken.
 Also be sure to shake off the excess flour so that your egg coating doesn’t get mushy and your breading will stick.

-Here’s my easy method.
+Here’s the easy method.
+Let’s get cooking!

 How To Make Gluten Free Crispy Chicken Fingers